Juan Rodríguez Cabrillo: Expeditions in the Americas

 The fleet spent the next week in the islands, mostly anchored in Cuyler Harbor, a bay on the northeastern coast of San Miguel Island.
 On October 18 the expedition saw Point Conception, which they named "Cabo de Galera".

 Cabrillo's expedition recorded the names of numerous Chumash villages on the California coast and adjacent islands in October 1542 – then located in the two warring provinces of Xexo (ruled by an "old woman", now Santa Barbara County, California) and Xucu (now Ventura County, California).

-On November 13 they sighted and named "Cabo de Piños" (possibly either Point Pinos or Point Reyes), but missed the entrance to San Francisco Bay, a lapse that mariners would repeat for the next two centuries and more, most likely because its entrance is frequently shrouded by fog.
+On November 13 they sighted and named "Cabo de Pinos" (possibly either Point Pinos or Point Reyes), but missed the entrance to San Francisco Bay, a lapse that mariners would repeat for the next two centuries and more, most likely because its entrance is frequently shrouded by fog.
 The expedition may have reached as far north as the Russian River or even the Columbia before autumn storms forced them to turn back.
 Because of the vagueness of his description, it is uncertain which northern river the expedition sighted.
-Coming back down the coast, Cabrillo entered Monterey Bay, naming it "Bahia de Los Piños".
+Coming back down the coast, Cabrillo entered Monterey Bay, naming it "Bahia de Los Pinos".

 On November 23, 1542, the little fleet arrived back in "San Salvador" (Santa Catalina Island) to overwinter and make repairs.
 There, around Christmas Eve, Cabrillo stepped out of his boat and splintered his shin when he stumbled onto a jagged rock while trying to rescue some of his men from attacking Tongva warriors.
 The injury became infected and developed gangrene, and he died on January 3, 1543, and was buried.
 A possible headstone was later found on San Miguel Island.
 His second-in-command brought the remainder of the party back to Navidad, where they arrived April 14, 1543.

 A notary's official report of Cabrillo's expedition was lost; all that survives is a summary of it made by another investigator, Andrés de Urdaneta, who also had access to ships' logs and charts.
 No printed account of Cabrillo's voyage appeared before historian Antonio de Herrera's account early in the 17th century.

+Marriages and offspring

+According to his biographer Harry Kelsey, he took an indigenous woman as his common-law wife and sired several children, including at least three daughters.

+Later he married Beatriz Sanchez de Ortega in Seville during a hiatus in Spain.
+She returned to Guatemala with him and bore him two sons.
+Those two sons were named Juan Rodríguez Cabrillo de Medrano, his heir, and the younger Diego Sanchez de Ortega (the latter, named after his maternal uncle).